Dexie14/GRAZAC_Challenge-/README.md

 ### Useful resources

-- [Resource 1](https://www.w3schools.com/) - This helped me to see better ways of applying my codes.
+- [w3schools](https://www.w3schools.com/) - This helped me to see better ways of applying my codes.
 I really liked their system pattern.
-- [Resource 2](https://stackoverflow.com/) - This is an amazing site which helped me to find solutions to problems I faced in working out my code.
+- [stackoverflow](https://stackoverflow.com/) - This is an amazing site which helped me to find solutions to problems I faced in working out my code.

 ## Author